Anglo American to shed thousands of jobs to counter metal price slump

-If market conditions soured further the company would consider putting up for sale more of its underperforming assets than currently planned, Cutifani said.

-In the longer term, Anglo, which employs 151,000 staff worldwide, aims to reduce its workforce by about a third, it said.

-Sources close to the matter told Reuters earlier this month that Anglo was planning big cutbacks.
+Sources close to the matter told Reuters earlier this month that Anglo, which employs around 151,000 staff worldwide, was planning big cutbacks.

-The London-listed company, in the middle of a turnaround effort launched by Cutifani in 2013, has suffered more than peers from the drop in metals prices, mostly due to higher-cost iron ore operations than its larger competitors and a platinum division afflicted by rising costs and falling prices.
+The company, in the middle of a turnaround effort launched in 2013 by CEO Mark Cutifani, has suffered more than peers from the drop in metals prices, mostly due to higher cost iron ore operations than its larger competitors and a platinum division afflicted by rising costs and falling prices.

-It has seen its share price shed about a third this year as investors worry about the slow pace of Cutifani's revamp, focused on improving the productivity of its mines and divesting non-core assets.
+The fifth-biggest diversified global mining group by stock market capitalisation has seen its shares price shed about a third so far this year as investors worry about the slow pace of Cutifani's revamp, focused on improving the productivity of its mines and divesting non-core assets.

 In a letter sent on Friday to employees and seen by Reuters, the company said 1,000 jobs would be cut by the end of this year; 1,500 by the end of 2016 and a further 3,000 later on.